microsoft/rushstack.io-website/pages/api/heft.isharedtypescriptconfiguration.maxwriteparallelism.md

 ## ISharedTypeScriptConfiguration.maxWriteParallelism property

-Set this to change the maximum write parallelism.
+Set this to change the maximum number of file handles that will be opened concurrently for writing.
 The default is 50.

 <b>Signature:</b>